Kava-Labs/kava/x/precisebank/README.md

 $$b'(n) = \begin{cases} b(n) - \lfloor a/C \rfloor & f'(n) \leq f(n) \\
 b(n) - \lfloor a/C \rfloor - 1 & f'(n) > f(n) \end{cases}$$

+Similar to the adding case, we subtract $b'(n)$ by an additional 1 if
+$f'(n) > f(n)$ because $f(n)$ is insufficient on its own and requires an
+arithmetic borrow from the integer units.

 ### Transfer

+A transfer is a combination of adding and subtracting of a single amount between two different accounts.
+The transfer is valid if both the subtraction for the sender and the addition for the receiver are valid.

 #### Setup

+Let two accounts $1$ and $2$ have balances $a(1)$ and $a(2)$, and $a$ is the amount to transfer.
+Assume that $a(1) \ge a$ to ensure that the transfer is valid.
+We initiate a transfer by subtracting $a$ from account $1$ and adding $a$ to account $2$, yielding

 $$a'(1) = a(1) - a$$

 $$a'(2) = a(2) + a$$

+The reserve account and remainder must also be updated to reflect the change in the total supply of fractional units

 $$b(R) \cdot C = \sum_{n \in \mathcal{A}}{f(n)} + r$$